Christmas cakes and cookies traditionally prepared for winter holidays in Croatia

-If you wonder what cakes Croatians bake during winter holidays, the answer is the endless number of irresistible delicacies.
+If you wonder what cakes and cookies Croatians bake during winter holidays, the answer is the endless number of irresistible delicacies.
 We enjoy the traditional Croatian classics whose recipes were inherited from our grandmas but also playful modern sweets.

 Before absorbing the astonishing smells, we want to thank our readers for suggesting some of the cakes we mention.
 Your support for making this world a better place is always priceless.